topranks/mib2SnmpCol/README.md

         mibdirs +/usr/share/mibs/$some_subfolder

-3. For each of the MIB files inside that folder you wish to include add another line to /etc/snmp/snmp.conf as follows:
+3. For each of the MIB files inside that folder add another line to /etc/snmp/snmp.conf as follows:

         mibs +MIB-NAME-1
         mibs +MIB-NAME-2